Al Hoceima

 The journey:

 Earlier in the article, I mentioned the airport.
-In order to allow Club Méditerranée to confirm its establishment and development in Al Hociema, the future King Hassan II promised Gilbert Trigano the construction of an airport.
+To allow Club Med to solidify its presence and development in Al Hociema, the future King Hassan II promised Gilbert Trigano the construction of an airport.

-As early as 1963, the Club's Caravelles landed just a few kilometers from the village.
+From 1963 onwards, Club Med's Caravelle jets were landing just a few kilometers from the village.
 It was an "airport for the Club," as many Tridents from the 1960s mentioned.
-It was transformed into a military airport once the season was over.
+It was transformed into a military airport once the season ended.

-The bus between the airport and the village is escorted by the ranch's horses.
+The bus between the airport and the village is escorted by horses from the ranch.

 More photos of Al Hoceima here